-Whitman was first settled by Europeans in 1670, and later officially integrated in 1875.
-Before becoming Whitman, the town was the southern parish of Abington.
-The town’s name derived from a resident named Augustus Whitman, who’s family was from South Abington.
+Whitman was first settled by Europeans in 1670.
+Before becoming Whitman, it was the South Parish of Abington.
+The town’s name derived from resident Augustus Whitman.
 The town officially became Whitman in 1886.
-Before that, the town was known as “Little Comfort.”
+Before that, it was known as “Little Comfort.”

 Whitman has a long history of shoe-making.
-Some famous shoe-making factories in Whitman included Regal Shoe and Bostonian Shoe.
-There were over 20 shoe-making and other related factories that made metal shanks.
-Whitman is also “The Birthplace of the Chocolate Chip Cookie” (also the town’s motto).
-Ruth Graves Wakefield invented the chocolate chip cookie at Toll House on Bedford Street in Whitman in the late 1930s.
+Some famous factories in town included Regal Shoe and Bostonian Shoe.
+There were over 20 shoe-making and related factories that made metal shanks.

 According to the United States Census Bureau, the total area of Whitman is 7.0 square miles.
 There are 7.0 square miles of land and 0.14% of water.
 Whitman is the 327th of 351 communities in the Commonwealth, and the second smallest in Plymouth county.
-The towns that border Whitman are Abington (north), Rockland (northeast), Hanson (southeast), East Bridgewater (south), and Brockton (west).
+Border towns are Abington (north), Rockland (northeast), Hanson (southeast), East Bridgewater (south), and Brockton (west).

-Whitman is a part of Massachusetts’s 9th congressional district.
-Whitman is also represented in the Massachusetts House of Representatives as part of the Seventh Plymouth district and represented in the Massachusetts Senate as the Second Plymouth and Bristol District.
+Whitman is a part of Massachusetts’s 9th congressional district and represented in the MA House of Representatives as part of the 7th Plymouth district and represented in the MA Senate as the Second Plymouth and Bristol District.
 The town of Whitman is governed in an open town meeting form.
 It is led by a town manager and a board of selectmen.

 Whitman operates its own police, fire, public works, and recreational departments.
 It has a council on aging and a public library.
 Whitman and Hanson have a combined school system.
 Whitman, and Hanson also have a combine TV channel for local news called Whitman-Hanson Community Access.